ContainerSolutions/kubernetes-federation-demo/README.md

 The script `scripts/start-traffic.sh` will create a micro-instance in the desired Google datacenter and execute a small script that generates traffic on the federated cluster.
-Launch is as often as you want with different regions as argument.
+Launch it as often as you want with different regions as argument.

 **Important:** Do not launch it in the same regions as the Kubernetes clusters, as this will not work nicely with the Maps user interface.